Slaves Had A Name Project

 Macon, Alabama

-Slave holders family members lived in many neighboring counties so “some” surnames will be transribed.
+Slave holders family members lived in many neighboring counties so “some” surnames have been transcribed.

 Montgomery, Alabama